Apicurio/apicurio-data-models/src/main/ts/module/README.md

 data model will be returned.
 The `readDocumentFromJSONString` method must be sent a full Document, and will return a stringified object.

+### Resolve External References
+`Library::addReferenceResolver(resolver: IReferenceResolver): void`

+The OpenAPI specification allows references across documents (in various places) using the `$ref` property.
+The library itself cannot resolve external references, but rather supports a customizable reference resolution layer.
+Use this layer by providing a custom implementation of the `IReferenceResolver` interface and installing it via the `Library::addReferenceResolver(resolver: IReferenceResolver)` method.
+Multiple reference resolvers can be installed - the first resolver that can successfully resolve a reference will win.
+The library has one default resolver that is capable of resolving internal references - for example `#!/components/schemas/Widget`.

 #### Validate
 `Library::validate(Node, IValidationSeverityRegistry): ValidationProblem[]`